 Measuring & Managing Soil Moisture Data

-Welcome to the sign up form for an upcoming webinar hosted by innov8.ag to discuss our collaborative work with two different sensor providers, Sentek & Tuctronics.
+Welcome to the recording of a webinar focused on our collaborative work with two different sensor providers, Sentek & Tuctronics.
 We've had the opportunity to work closely with both of these companies at our Smart Orchard Project and we'd like to share the implications of collecting data relating to soil moisture to better manage growers water usage and labor cost's associated with irrigation management.
-Join us to learn more about soil moisture probes and other brand new products that help growers gain insights on the soil profile, such as soil moisture, and temperature all at multiple depths.
+Watch this to learn more about soil moisture probes and other brand new products that help growers gain insights on the soil profile, such as soil moisture, and temperature all at multiple depths.
 To learn more read our Soil & Irrigation Sensor Partners blog.

 Sensor's used at Smart Orchard:

 Tuctronics/AgriNET is a Sentek dealer.
 They combine an industry-leading soil moisture sensor with AgriNET's reliable telemetry line yield information.
 These "drill & drop" sensors are used to detect soil moisture, salinity, temperature, and changes in the soil over time, reaching depths of up to 120 centimeters/48 inches.